duytran1332002/Transfer_Learning/README.md

 ## Detail of All Models
 All models apply some techniques: **MobileNet V2 model, MobileNet V2 preprocessing, Softmax activation, Sparse Categorical Crossentropy loss, Adam optimizer**.
 I use **Accuracy and Loss** to evaluate the model.
+4 Types of models:
+- **Scratch**: get structure of model and train from begining.
+- **Fine Tuning**: get structure and imagenet weights, freeze some first layers and just train some last layers.
+- **Pretrain**: get structure and  and imagenet weights, freeze all and add 1 Dense layers to last and train it.
+- **Initialize Pretrain**: get structure and imagenet weights, use them like initialize parameter for model., do not freeze any layers, just train all models.

 | Model | Input | Batch Size | Epochs | Augmentation | Number Layer Fine-Tuning | Last Layers | Learning Rate | Learning Rate Reduction
 | -------------------------------------------- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 | **Bird with little class train with scratch** | 224x224x3 | 32 | 70 | Yes | 0 | GlobalMaxPooling2D | 1e - 3 | Yes |